CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **[CSC General terms of use](https://research.csc.fi/general-terms-of-use)**.
 - **[Description of the data processing activities](https://docs.csc.fi/data/sensitive-data/data-processing-form.docx)**.
 - **Data Protection Impact Assessment (DPIA)**.
 In case you need to draft a DPIA, you can find the technical and organisational security measures for the protection of sensitive data in CSC Sensitive Data Services available for download here <br/><br/>
 - **Data Access Agreement (DAA)**.
-In addition to the legal documents concerning the data controller, you should provide a DAA which is a contract between the Data Access Committee ([DAC](https://ega-archive.org/submission/data_access_committee)) and an requester.
-The DAA includes all the policies regulating data re-use (e.g., data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal.
+In addition to the legal documents concerning the data controller, you should provide a DAA which is a contract between the Data Access Committee ([DAC](https://ega-archive.org/submission/data_access_committee)) and a requester.
+The DAA includes all the policies regulating data re-use (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal.
 Your academic organisation might provide a template for the DAA or give you information and assistance.
 In specific cases, the document needs to be drafted by a legal representative.
-A copy of the agreement can be returned to servicedesk@csc.fi (subject Federated EGA).
 For more info and examples, check [DAC and policy documentation](https://ega-archive.org/submission/dac/documentation) and [Data Use Conditions](https://ega-archive.org/data-use-conditions) on EGA webpage.
 - **Names and contact information of the Data Access Committee**.

 ### Step 3: Credentials